Sab00731/Sab00731/README.md

 </div>

 ### About Me
 I'm an aspiring Embedded Systems & Chip Design engineer.
-Currently a mentor in the Avionics team for our Rocketeering Club, focusing on high-altitude flight computers and sensor fusion.
+Currently leading the college Avionics team for our Rocketeering Club, focusing on high-altitude flight computers and sensor fusion.

 ---